 - The doctor will follow the drug levels, which require frequent blood tests, and will watch closely for side effects.
-Often, it takes weeks to months to adjust the medications, and sometimes more than one medicine is needed.
+Often, it takes weeks to months to adjust the medications, and sometimes more than one, or a different, medicine is needed.

-- If your child has status epilepticus, he or she will be treated very aggressively with antiseizure medications, admitted to the intensive care unit, and possibly be placed on a breathing machine.
+- If your child has continuous seizures (status epilepticus), they will be treated very aggressively with IV antiseizure medications, admitted to the intensive care unit, and possibly be placed on a breathing machine.